preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

-Page Collections
+Page collections
 ==================

-Within a Publishing App a number of Page Collections can exist, where some settings can differ, for example if approval of new pages are needed or not.
+Within a publishing app a number of page collections can exist, where some settings can differ, for example if approval of new pages are needed or not.

-A Page Collection contains, as the name imply, a number of pages.
+A page collection contains, as the name imply, a number of pages.

-If the Feature “Default Page Collections and Page Types” has been activated, two Page Collections has been created; Start and News.
-If needed, additional Page Collections can be created within the Publishing App.
+If the feature “Default page collections and page types” has been activated, two cpage ollections has been created; Start and News.
+If needed, additional page collections can be created within the publishing app.

 For more information, see the sections below: